Values in Action Inventory of Strengths: Composition and administration

-The VIA-IS is composed of a 240 item measure of 24 character strengths (10 items per strength).
-On average, an individual will complete the VIA-IS in 30 to 40 minutes.
-Since 2001, the survey is available online for min $20 at www.viacharacter.org and over 400,000 people have participated so far.
-Participants are instructed to answer each item on the VIA-IS in terms of “whether the statement describes what you are like”.
-Participants respond according to a 5-point Likert scale ranging from (1= very much unlike me, 5= very much like me).
-Sample items include “I find the world a very interesting place”, which gauges curiosity, and “I always let bygone be bygones”, which gauges forgiveness.
+The VIA-IS is a 96-question measure of 24 character strengths.
+On average, an individual will complete the VIA-IS in 10 to 15 minutes.
+(Previous versions of 240 and 120 questions were criticized for their length.)

+Participants are instructed to answer each item on the VIA-IS in terms of "whether the statement describes what you are like".
+Participants respond according to a five-point Likert scale ranging from (1=very much unlike me, 5=very much like me).
+Sample items include "I find the world a very interesting place", which gauges curiosity, and "I always let bygone be bygones", which gauges forgiveness.

 People can score anywhere from 10 to 50 points for each of the 24 strengths.
-Moreover, a higher score on a scale indicates that the participant more strongly identifies with that scale's associated strength.
-Score reports are delivered to each participant at the completion of the survey.
+A higher score on a scale indicates that the participant more strongly identifies with that scale's associated strength.
+Score reports are delivered to each paying participant at the completion of the survey.
 Feedback is provided for the signature strengths, but not for the lesser strengths.
-The results rank order the participant's strengths from 1-24, with the top 4-7 strengths considered “signature strengths”.
+The results rank order the participant's strengths from 1 to 24, with the top four to seven strengths considered "signature strengths".

 History

 As a relatively new field of research, positive psychology lacked a common vocabulary for discussing measurable positive traits before 2004.
 Traditional psychology benefited from the creation of DSM, as it provided researchers and clinicians with the same set of language from which they could talk about the negative.
-As a first step in remedying this disparity between tradition and positive psychology, Peterson and Seligman set out to identify, organize and measure character.
+As a first step in remedying this disparity between tradition and positive psychology, Peterson and Seligman set out to identify, organize, and measure character.

-Peterson & Seligman began by defining the notion of character as traits that are possessed by an individual and are stable over time, but can still be impacted by setting and thus are subject to change.
-The researchers then started the process of identifying character strengths and virtues by brainstorming with a group of noted positive psychology scholars.
-Then, Peterson & Seligman examined ancient cultures (including their religions, politics, education and philosophies) for information about how people in the past construed human virtue.
+They began by defining the notion of character as traits that are possessed by an individual and are stable over time, but can still be impacted by setting and thus are subject to change.
+They brainstormed with a group of noted positive psychology scholars.
+They examined ancient cultures (including their religions, politics, education, and philosophies) for information about how people in the past construed human virtue.
 The researchers looked for virtues that were present across cultures and time.
-Six core virtues emerged from their analysis: courage, justice, humanity, temperance, transcendence and wisdom.
+Six core virtues emerged from their analysis: courage, justice, humanity, temperance, transcendence, and wisdom.

-Next, Peterson and Seligman proposed a model of classification which includes horizontal and vertical components.
+Next, Peterson and Seligman proposed a model of classification.
 The hierarchical system is modeled after the Linnaean classification of species, which ranges from a specific species to more general and broad categories.
-The scientists stated the six core values are the broadest category and are, “core characteristics valued by moral philosophers and religious thinkers” (p.
-13).
-Peterson and Seligman then moved down the hierarchy to identifying character strengths, which are, “the psychological processes or mechanisms that define the virtues” (p.
-13).
+The six core values are the broadest category and are, "core characteristics valued by moral philosophers and religious thinkers".
+Peterson and Seligman then moved down the hierarchy to identify character strengths, which are "the psychological processes or mechanisms that define the virtues".